flemay/3musketeers/diagrams/README.md

 make deps
 # Generate the diagrams and copy them where needed by the website
 make generate
-# Go inside the mermaid container
+# Go inside a mermaid container
 make shell
 # Clean up
 make prune